microsoft/Data-Science-For-Beginners/README.md

 Get started with the following resources:

-- [Student Hub page](https://docs.microsoft.com/en-gb/learn/student-hub?WT.mc_id=academic-77958-bethanycheum) In this page, you will find beginner resources, Student packs and even ways to get a free cert voucher.
+- [Student Hub page](https://docs.microsoft.com/en-gb/learn/student-hub?WT.mc_id=academic-77958-bethanycheum) On this page, you will find beginner resources, Student packs and even ways to get a free cert voucher.
 This is one page you want to bookmark and check from time to time as we switch out content at least monthly.
 - [Microsoft Learn Student Ambassadors](https://studentambassadors.microsoft.com?WT.mc_id=academic-77958-bethanycheum) Join a global community of student ambassadors, this could be your way into Microsoft.

 # Getting Started